ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-area-customisation/index.md

 ## Axis Line Options

-By default, an x-axis line is displayed.
+By default, an axis line is displayed.
 This setting can be modified using the `axis` options.

 See the code snippet below showing how to customise the axis line color and thickness.